edeno/Better-Science-Code/src/presentation.md

 STEP 1.
 Decompose programs into small, well-defined functions

 <aside class="notes">
-Biggest mistake I see in scientific code
+Biggest mistakes I see in scientific code.
+  1. Not writing functions at all.
+  2. Not writing small enough functions
 </aside>

 ------------------